IndyVerse/indylab/README.md

 Preaparing for the https://browsers3000.devpost.com/?ref_feature=challenge&ref_medium=your-open-hackathons&ref_content=Submissions+open
 ![](https://challengepost-s3-challengepost.netdna-ssl.com/photos/production/challenge_photos/001/587/919/datas/full_width.png)

-End-to-End First Slice Technology Demonstrator of
+End-to-End First Slice Technology Demonstrator of a

+a WebNative Collaboratory

+powered by  WebNative constellations (see [Fission](https://fission.codes)) for creating no code, no deploy

+collaborative, mutual learning, research spaces

+for
-how WebNative constellations (see [Fission](https://fission.codes)) can be created for collaborative, mutual learning, research spaces for Autonomous Networked Improvement Communities on Web3.
+Autonomous Networked Improvement Communities on Web3.

+that are extensible and bor interoperable with other Open, Commons based Peer Produced WebNative Apps

 Powered buy IPFS, OrbitDb and Fission to being with.

 The goal is to